konsolas/AAC-Issues/README.md

 - Full plugin list
 - Explanation of how to reproduce the issue.

 If your explanation is too vague, or the issue can't be reproduced, then your issue will be closed.
+We might require buyer verification before handling issue reports on individual basis.

-The AAC Test Server is currently public and is at **test.kons.co**
+The AAC Test Server is at **test.kons.co**

 A public **discord server** is available at **https://discord.gg/uc9w2nx**